 4. Triple French Braid Double Waterfall

 While this triple French braid double waterfall is not as tricky as one might think, it does require a little bit of time, patience, and arm muscle.
 This beautiful style for long hair will carry you effortlessly from day to night without slipping up.
 Start with a waterfall braid down the center of your crown, dropping waterfall strands down on both sides of your head.
 These will later be used to French braid your remaining hair.

 5. Double Waterfall Braid High Bun

-The double waterfall braid may appear dainty and cute, but it also requires some braiding expertise.
+The double waterfall braid may appear dainty and cute but requires some braiding expertise.
 Dividing your hair into three sections, you first create a waterfall braid in the front.
 The critical element of this hairstyle is incorporating the waterfall strands of the first braid into a second one right behind it.
 Then brush your hair into a high ponytail and use a hair tie to create a voluminous bun on the back of your head.

 6. Ponytail Waterfall Braid